 Empowering your frontline workers with the support of accessible, intuitive scheduling tools can also help them gain a sense of responsibility and more autonomy over their roles.
 Without the hassle of manual scheduling and admin, employees can easily see their shifts, ask for time off and pick up extra shifts when needed and available.

-Finally, you could also provide frontline workers with their own digital device — such as a tailored mobile app — that allows them to access resources, track their progress, and stay on the same page with HQ without feeling overwhelmed or micromanaged.
+Finally, you could also provide frontline workers with their own digital device — such as a tailored mobile employee app — that allows them to access resources, track their progress, and stay on the same page with HQ without feeling overwhelmed or micromanaged.

 Blink doesn’t track your employees, can’t access their files or photos without permission, has flexible location settings, and provides private, secure chats for staff communications.
 As over-monitored employees are found to feel highly stressed and assume a lack of trust from their company, tools that provide this autonomy, privacy, and sense of trust can go a long way in driving engagement.